wackou/bts_tools/docs/config_format.rst

 In the ``notification`` section, you will be able to configure how notifications will be sent to you.
 There are 2 ways of being notified: ``email`` and ``boxcar`` (iOS push notifications).

+See default provided ``config.yaml`` file for the fields you need to configure.